 Ahhh festival season how we’ve missed you so.
 A fabulous time to chill,

 drinks heaps of booze relax at your campsite, meet people and of course listen to some of your fave artists live.
-Christmas then this?
 How blessed we truly are.

-And heading into the peak season, we’ve got many camping festivals on the bill.
-So no doubt many of you will be in the final stages of organising your bags, campsites and
+And heading into the biggest period of live music, there’s tens of thousands of people visiting multiple camping festivals across the country.
+So no doubt many of you will be in the final stages of organising your bags, tents and

 tricks to smuggle alcohol festivities.
 But let me guarantee you, just packing a basic tent will have you green with envy of the setups around you at camping festivals.
 So we’ve got some handy tips that’ll have your campsite thriving for max vibes.

 Look whether it’s just you and a mate, or a group of ten plus, gazebos are a deadset must.
 Our Aussie heat and sun is leaving no prisoners, and you’re never actually going to spend much time in your tent.
 So make sure you buy one or bring one, and seriously a decent gazebo starts from around $60 at Bunnings, which means it’s never going to cost you guys much to get it sorted.

 Usually a normal gazebo will take care of two to five of you, while if you’re in that more adventurous six to ten amount, you’ll need two or a bigger setup.
 But with plenty of protection from the elements, and a perf place for

 pre-drinks pre-lemonades, you can also invite your neighbours over for extra fun times.

 Think Of It As A Lounge/Bedroom Type Of Situation